LukasKnuth/epub_tools/readme.md

 ## 1. Get content

-To download an article and all required assets, we can use `wget` like this:
+To download an article and all required assets, you can use `wget` like this:

 ```bash
 wget -p -k -H -nd -P chapter1 https://cool.site/some-article